PizzaConsole/DiscordCopyBot/README.md

 PoisnCopy is now on 100 servers which is the capacity based on [this post from Discord](https://support.discord.com/hc/en-us/articles/4410940809111).
 I hope to verify this bot at some point, but it might be take a while.

 Therefore, I created PoisnCopy2.
-Odds are the server will be turned off if you try to use it.
+Odds are the bot will be offline.
+If you need the bot turned on, then please feel free to donate and I can turn it on.
-Contact me with questions.
-Either create an issue here on GitHub or add me on Discord: @PoisnFang

-**_I can assist in setting this bot up for personal use.
-Please reach out if you need help!_**
+If you cannot get the project to work then you can try creating an issue in GitHub.

 ### Show Some Support - _Sponsor this project on Github_